GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

     This command will ensure that the default logging buckets that are generated with a new project (organization wide) are set to the selected region instead of the default location `global`.

     ```shell
+    # Validate if a storageLocation is defined for the organization
+    gcloud alpha logging settings describe --organization=${ORG_ID}

+    # Modify the default logging storage location
     gcloud alpha logging settings update --organization=$ORG_ID --storage-location=$REGION
     ```